 - Schools of Magic - by School

-- Temperamental Orders (Clerics, Paladins, some Fighters) - by Temperament
+- Temperamental Orders (Clerics, Paladins) - by Temperament

 - Keeperate of Paragons (Clerics, Paladins) - Materialism

-Any reference to a sub-class "requiring" a temperament means that this sub-class instead grants an AP in that temperament when the character levels up.
+Any reference to a sub-class "requiring" an alignment that this sub-class instead grants an AP in the most equivalent temperament when the character levels up.

 - Leagues of Ninety-Nine - Materialism

 - The Lyncasta - Dynamism

 - Disciples of the Fifth Sphere - Nihilism

 Acts of Piety / Great Esteem

 A player cannot nominate their own character to earn an AP.All the players (including the GM and the character's player) then vote in favor or against the AP.
 If a majority of the votes are in favor, the character earns the AP.
 In the case of a tie, the vote of the character's own player is counted twice.
 If plausible, the GM may give the player a chane to "take back" the action that inspired the AP.